brunotenreiro99/nestjs-fundamentals/application-configuration.md

             private readonly coffeesConfiguration: ConfigType<typeof coffeesConfig>

             In the constructor, by writing the code above, the variable is going to be type safe and allow us to select the corresponding values easier
+    The order matters when importing files, to fix this, we can use async instead of forRoot, this allow us for example to import first the database module that askes for env values and after that the config module that has the values for the envs